-When learning about autism spectrum disorder, discussions will invariably cover Asperger’s Syndrome, and learning about what is Aspergers can help those diagnosed with the disorder learn about their own behaviors, and it can also help family members understand a family member with the diagnosis.
+When learning about autism spectrum disorder, discussions will invariably cover Asperger’s Syndrome, and learning about Asperger’s can help those diagnosed with it learn about their own behaviors, and it can also help family members understand a family member with the diagnosis.

 Asperger’s Syndrome has been recognized internationally as a legitimate autism spectrum disorder for nearly six decades.
 It was included in the DSM in 1994.
 Increasing awareness of this form of high functioning autism is crucial to elevating our cultural understanding of how individuals with Asperger’s integrate socially.
 In the article below, we’ll explore the history, symptoms, and characteristics of this disorder.